 To accelerate the number of likes on your page use Facebook Sponsored Stories.
 These stories show the number of likes your page has on the likers’ friends’ news feed.
 They appear something like, “Jessica Jones and 5 other friends like Le Bistrot du Sommelier.”
 Users are more compelled to like a page when their other friends have liked it too.

-Target the appropriate audience
+Target the Appropriate Audience

 If you are a local business, what is the point of your posts and ads appearing to international audiences?
 If you sell women’s lingerie, your posts and ads should exclusively target women.
 Custom Audiences and Excluding Audiences are two features that will help you target the correct audience.

 Custom Audiences allows you to create a custom list of Facebook users your ads will target.
 You can generate this list from your site visitors.
 You can also use demographics such as age, gender, buying patterns, and education.
-Similarly, you can use these demographics to exclude unwanted audience using the Excluding Audience feature.
+Similarly, you can use these demographics to exclude unwanted audiences using the Excluding Audience feature.

 Facebook marketing is not a thing for your average internet marketer.
-Hire the best Facebook Marketing agency Singapore for a strong Facebook presence and high conversion rates through your Facebook page and ads.
+Hire the best Facebook Marketing agency in Singapore for a strong Facebook presence and high conversion rates through your Facebook page and ads.

 Know When to Post